morinlab/lymphopedia/EBF1.md

+# EBF1
+## Overview
-EBF1 is one of a number of genes(https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
+EBF1 is a critical transcription factor in early B-cell development, regulating the expression of key genes involved in B-cell differentiation, survival, and function.
+EBF1 is essential for proper B-cell receptor (BCR) signaling.<sup>1</sup> Mutations in EBF1 can impair BCR signaling pathways, affecting B-cell survival and proliferation.<sup>1</sup> EBF1 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.

 ## Relevance tier by entity